In this article:

 - Eating disorders.
 Eating disorders are associated with nutritional deficiencies, which can restrict hair growth by inhibiting the anagen phase of the hair cycle.

-You can try the following natural treatments to help strengthen and repair your hair and thus prevent hair breakage.
+You can try the following home remedies to help strengthen and repair your hair and thus prevent hair breakage.

 1. Perform a warm coconut oil scalp massage